Augustus d'Este: Family and career

 An active member of the Aborigines Protection Society particularly interested in Native Americans, d'Este gave considerable assistance to Peter Jones, the Mississauga missionary and leader, who argued for Native Americans to have title to their lands in Upper Canada.

-When his father died in 1843, Sir Augustus d’Este attempted to claim his dukedom of Sussex and other peerages, but the House of Lords decided against his claim, as the prince's marriage had been null and void.
+When his father died in 1843, Sir Augustus d'Este attempted to claim his dukedom of Sussex and other peerages, but the House of Lords decided against his claim, as the prince's marriage had been null and void.
 Although he had affairs with women, he never married and, therefore, even if he had succeeded to his father's titles, they would have become extinct on his own death.

+With the encouragement of his father, D'Este courted his cousin Charlotte, but she found his constant attentions a nuisance and asked her uncle to persuade his son to stop pursuing her.

+After being rejected by Charlotte, D'Este expressed an interest in Feodora of Leiningen, the step-daughter of his uncle the Duke of Kent.
+While Feodora did not have a great personal fortune, her relation to Victoria, the British heir presumptive, made her an eligible match.
+D'Este first proposed to her on the 2 December 1825 while Feodora was on a visit to Coburg to her grandparents.
+His proposal was rejected by Feodora, but he continued his attempts to court her by sending letters and even gave her a gold ring.
+Feodora again rejected his suit and declined the ring.

 Illness

 Augustus d'Este is the earliest recorded person for whom a definite diagnosis of multiple sclerosis can be made.
 The course of his MS, which was not diagnosed during his lifetime, is known from the diaries he kept.
-D'Este left a detailed diary describing his 22 years living with the disease.
+D'Este left a detailed diary describing his more than 20 years of living with the disease.
 He began his diary in 1822 and it had its last entry in 1846; only to remain unknown until 1948.
 His symptoms began at age 28, with a sudden transient visual loss after the funeral of a friend.
 During the course of his disease he developed weakness of the legs, clumsiness of the hands, numbness, dizziness, bladder disturbances, and erectile dysfunction.
 By 1843 he was experiencing persistent symptoms including tremor and nocturnal spasms, and in 1844 he began to use a wheelchair.
 In his last years he was confined to his bed.
 Despite his illness, he kept an optimistic view of life.